 Not another keyword!

 consumers are growing weary of a seemingly endless cycle of clunky demanding user/name password authentication method.

 With new threats emerging almost daily, measures to protect end-users from hacking and fraud have to be delivered without jeopardizing the consumer experience.

-For the hard-pressed banking industry, a compelling response to these challenges comes in the form of a new generation of biometric-based solutions.
+For the hard-pressed banking industry, compelling response to these challenges comes in the form of a new generation of biometric-based solutions.

 Consumers want a personalized, convenient experience

 Today's banking customers demand a personalized experience, as well as a more secure and convenient banking journey.
-This means that the "one-size-fits-all" approach, in which new security policies and innovations are applied equally without considering the unique requirements of each individual consumer, is no longer the best way forward.
+This means that the "one-size-fits-all" approach, in which new security policies and innovations are applied equally without considering the unique requirements of each consumer, is no longer the best way forward.

-With the rise of fintech start-ups and the imminent
+With the rise of Fintech start-ups and the imminent

 PSD2 (Revised Payment Service Directive) regulations set to increase competition in the sector, the customer experience is becoming an increasingly important differential, so a more nuanced approach is necessary.